-Please don't miss that.
+Please don't miss this.
 In this day of rising anti-Semitism, notice carefully what God announced.
 Where did God choose to establish the reign of His chosen King?
 The place He calls "my holy hill," a synonym for the Temple Mount, in Zion, a reference to Jerusalem.

-2000 years ago, God revealed His anointed King.
-But the world didn't recognize Him.
-When Jesus Christ entered the gates of Jerusalem, and walked into the Temple court, the Jewish nation didn't recognize Him.
-John 1:11 records, "He came to His own, but His own did not receive Him."
+Two thousand years ago, God revealed His anointed King.
+He was a Jew.
+Of course, the world didn't recognize Him.
+Indeed, when Jesus entered the gates of Jerusalem and walked into the temple court, the Jewish nation didn't recognize Him.
+"He came to His own," says John 1:11, "but His own did not receive Him."